wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 * Launch!

 == Upgrade Notice ==
+= 2.1 =
+* This update addresses several issues that prevented the plugin from working on some sites.
+Keep an eye out for more changes to come.
 = 2.0 =
 * This is a major release.
 Please upgrade as soon as possible to get the most out of this great plugin!
 Premium features, like getting photos from facebook and instagram, are now included for free!
 = 1.1.1 =